ATD 1-LAW

 False

-In a criminal case, potential punishment includes incarceration/jail, probation and fines, whereas, in a civil case, the defendant found guilty is ordered to pay damages on monetary form to the plaintiff or ordered to do or not to do something.
+In a civil case, potential punishment includes incarceration/jail, probation, and fines, whereas in a criminal case, the defendant found guilty is ordered to pay damages in monetary form to the plaintiff or ordered to do or not to do something.

-A defendant in a civil case is entities to an attorney and if he/she cannot afford one, the state must provide one, whereas in a criminal case, the defendant in not provided with an attorney and must pay for one or offer self-defense.
+A defendant in a criminal case is entitled to an attorney and if he/she cannot afford one, the state must provide one, whereas in a civil case, the defendant is not provided with an attorney and must pay for one or offer self-defense.

 Compensatory